joqueka/bf4py/README.md

 ## API Reference

 Functions are encapsuled in submodules.
 See docstrings for details about parameters.
 Return values are always dicts with self-describing keys, so just try out.

+### bf4py.BF4Py() - *NEW* :rotating_light:
+This new class holds the https connection and provides functions via submodules like the previous version.
+Furthermore a default isin can be set, if not you have to provide it with every function call as before.

+	bf4py = BF4Py(default_isin='...', default_mic='...')

 ### bf4py.general